From Holding it Together to Letting Yourself be Held

 What it’s like to work with me

 As a therapist, I offer a space of warmth, safety, and attunement where you can feel truly seen, heard, and supported.
-I believe healing happens in relationships that respect your pace, your story, and your nervous system and that make room for the protective parts of you that have had to work hard to cope.
+I believe healing happens in relationships that respect your pace, your story, your nervous system and that makes room for the protective parts of you that have had to work so hard to cope.

-I practice from a neuroaffirming, gender-affirming, and culturally responsive lens.
 I understand how systems of oppression, social stigma, and missed or late diagnoses can shape how we see ourselves and how we’ve been seen.
-For neurodivergent clients, especially those who have masked for years, therapy can be a space to gently unmask, reconnect with the parts of you that had to adapt to survive, and explore your identity without judgment.
-I honor the complexity of your lived experience and am committed to creating a space that welcomes all parts of who you are.
+For neurodivergent clients, especially those who have masked for years, therapy can be a space to gently uncover, reconnect with the parts of you that had to adapt to survive, and explore your identity without judgment.

 About Me